k23j/leetcode/13-roman/leetcode.md

 # Approach
 1. Created a const map to store associate the values
-2. Itarate the c type string
+2. Itarate the c type string using ptr arithmetics
 3. If the char is the last, or if preceeds a char with lesser value, just sum it's value to the result
 4. If the char preeces a char of greater value, sum the difference
 5. Return the result after iterating